thephpleague/html-to-markdown/README.md

 ###Architecture notes

 html2markdown is about 450 lines.
 It's a single file with no dependencies.
 It uses native DOM manipulation libraries (DOMDocument), not regex voodoo, to convert code.
-I'd appreciate your help with any bug fixes and improvements.
+Bug fixes and improvements are welcome.

 ###Contributors